Anshshah-1609/fastapi-file-upload/README.md

   - File size (default max: 10MB, configurable)
 - Uploaded files are stored with UUID-based filenames to prevent conflicts
 - The application uses SQLAlchemy ORM with a repository pattern for data access
+- **Always use Poetry's virtual environment** - packages are installed in `.venv`, not system Python

 ## Environment Variables